Day to day

 So while it’s good to read that “[e]xcept where specific consent is given, data collected is not linked to an individual” this is quite an odd promise: surely the point of behavioural monitoring is to know whose behaviour you’re looking at?
 Because this isn’t just space utilisation surveying, whether by clipboard or thermal counter mapping.
 This promises to ticket a specific struggling individual and send resources to help, and that means somewhere in the system knowing who they are, and being able to track them over time.

-And there’s a set of steak knives thrown in: insights about “day to day reality of the staff member”, who is presumably also known as an identifiable individual somewhere in this system.
+And there’s a set of steak knives thrown in: insights about the “day to day reality of the staff member”, who is presumably also known as an identifiable individual somewhere in this system.
 Unless this project is suggesting that day to day reality is substitutable among different members of the same sample population, which is really not what day to day reality is, not at all.

 So, trying to be fair, maybe de-identification is a detail that’s been poorly represented in marketing.
 Conceivably the project itself has robust consent standards that aren’t visible here.
 Possibly students and staff involved in its trials are keenly aware of the volume of data on their behaviour that is collected, and have been told where it is stored, and how and with whom it can be shared.
 Ideally all experimental participants are regularly reminded how to review, delete or use their own “living laboratory” data in whatever way is useful to them.
 You’d hope.